nickvourd/Supernova/README.md

 Grateful acknowledgment to [@y2qaq](https://twitter.com/y2qaq) for his valuable contributions.

+Special thanks to my friend [@MikeAngelowtt](https://twitter.com/MikeAngelowtt) for all our evening discussions during the development process.

 This tool was inspired during the malware development courses of [MALDEV Academy](https://maldevacademy.com).

 Supernova was created with :heart: by [@nickvourd](https://twitter.com/nickvourd), [@Papadope9](https://twitter.com/Papadope9) and [@0xvm](https://twitter.com/0xvm).